gargi2611/PaarshEdu_VPS/README.md

 Step 4 : Add Video Lectures
 Upload Videos to VPS:
-Use SCP or FTP to upload video files to a directory on your VPS (e.g., /var/www/videos).
+Use SCP or FTP to upload video files to a directory on VPS (e.g., /var/www/videos).
 Serve Videos with Nginx:

 Add a location block in the Nginx configuration to serve videos: